bestia-dev/reader_for_microxml/README.md

 MicroXml can be only in utf-8.
 I am lucky, because Rust Strings are internally utf-8 and are automatically checked for correctness.
 MicroXml should go through normalization: CR & CRLF should be converted to LF, but I don't do that here.
-MicroXml can contain Comments, but they are not microXml data, so I just skip them.
+MicroXml can contain Comments, but they are not official microXml data.
+But I need them for my templating project.
 Whitespaces are completely preserved in Text Nodes.
 For me they are significant.
 Also newline and Tabs.
 This is different from full Xml whitespace processing.
 All other whitespaces are ignored - they are insignificant.